Skill Demand Index

 Which roles need Digital Media Strategy most:

-Marketing positions drive 50% of demand.
-Other also frequently list Digital Media Strategy as a requirement.
-Skills commonly paired with Digital Media Strategy include Audience Management.
+Other positions drive 75% of demand.
+Marketing also frequently list Digital Media Strategy as a requirement.
+Skills commonly paired with Digital Media Strategy include Data Analysis and reporting-bi.

 Depth Level Distribution